runtimeverification/k/k-distribution/k-tutorial/1_basic/15_configurations/README.md

 endmodule
 ```

-This definition takes two integers and populates the `<k>` cell with a Boolean
+This definition takes two integers as command-line arguments and populates the
-indicating whether the first integer is greater than the second.
-Notice that
+`<k>` cell with a Boolean indicating whether the first integer is greater than
-we have specified no `$PGM` configuration variable here.
-As a result, we cannot
+the second.
+Notice that we have specified no `$PGM` configuration variable
-invoke `krun` via the syntax `krun $file`.
-Instead, we must explicitly pass
+here.
+As a result, we cannot invoke `krun` via the syntax `krun $file`.
-values for each configuration variable via the `-cFIRST` and `-cSECOND` command
+Instead, we must explicitly pass values for each configuration variable via the
-line flags.
-For example, if we invoke `krun -cFIRST=0 -cSECOND=1`, we will get
+`-cFIRST` and `-cSECOND` command line flags.
+For example, if we invoke
-the value `false` in the K cell.
+`krun -cFIRST=0 -cSECOND=1`, we will get the value `false` in the K cell.

 You can also specify both a `$PGM` configuration variable and other
 configuration variables in a single configuration declaration, in which case